Skip to main content

 Federal court (S.D.
 Tex.)

-United States District Court for the Southern District of Texas, Houston Division, 515 Rusk Street.
+Cases with diversity of citizenship or substantial federal-law issues can be filed in the United States District Court for the Southern District of Texas, Houston Division, at 515 Rusk Street.

 Common questions from Houston pedestrian clients